 It can take the guess work out of environmentally preferable purchasing.

 To ensure success, the Practice Greenhealth organization website has a few tips for EPP material management that could be useful at your facility, including:

 - Make EPP a formal program at your site

 - Start small then expand

-You can check out more of their tips here.
+Check out more of their tips.

 ERA is a firm believer in automating your environmental management as much as possible, and this goes from environmental preferable purchasing too.

-Why not check out our free ebook on data automation to learn more?
+Why not check out our free eBook on data automation to learn more?

 Image credit: mudeth